Ico: Development

+Many scenes in the game feature no background music, and many scenes will be accompanied only by sounds in the environment.

 Release

 The cover used for the North American release of Ico.
-In 2016, Polygon called it one of the worst video game covers of all time.

 The game was released in Japan on December 6, 2001 alongside Yoake no Mariko, developed by another unit of Sony as a collaboration with Spümcø.
-The North American version was released two months earlier; due to time constraints caused by Sony's planned release date, it lacks the cover art intended by Ueda as well as additional features such as the two-player mode.
-Ueda drew a cover inspired by the Italian artist Giorgio de Chirico and his work The Nostalgia of the Infinite; it was used for the releases in Japan and PAL regions as Ueda was able to complete it for those regions' release dates.
-Ueda believed that "the surrealistic world of de Chirico matched the allegoric world of Ico".
+The main theme song of the game, "ICO -You were there-" composed by Michiru Oshima was used in commercials to promote the game in Japan.
+The cover is inspired by the Italian artist Giorgio de Chirico and his work The Nostalgia of the Infinite; Ueda believed that "the surrealistic world of de Chirico matched the allegoric world of Ico".
+It was used for the releases in Japan and PAL regions.
+The North American version was released two months earlier; due to time constraints, it lacks the cover art intended by Ueda, as well as additional features such as the two-player mode.
 The North American cover has been considered one of the worst video game covers in contrast to the game's quality.
+In 2016, Polygon called it one of the worst video game covers of all time.
 On reflection, Yasuhide Kobayashi, vice-president of Sony's Japan division, believed the North American box art and lack of an identifiable English title led to the game's poor sales in the United States, and stated plans to correct that for the release of The Last Guardian.

-For its original release, a limited edition of the game was available in PAL regions that included a cardboard wrapping displaying artwork from the game and four art cards inside the box.
-The game was re-released as a standard edition in 2006 across all PAL regions except France after the 2005 release of Shadow of the Colossus, Icos spiritual sequel, to allow players to "fill the gap in their collection".
+In PAL regions, a limited edition of the game was available; this included a cardboard wrapping displaying artwork from the game and four art cards inside the box.
+In 2006, the game was re-released across all PAL regions (except France) following the release of Shadow of the Colossus, Icos spiritual sequel, to allow players to "fill the gap in their collection".

-Despite the positive reception by critics, the original title did not sell well.
-By 2009, only 700,000 copies were sold worldwide, with 270,000 in the United States, and the bulk in PAL regions.
-Ueda considered his design by subtraction approach may have hurt the marketing of the game, as at the time of the game's release, promotion of video games were primarily done through screenshots, and as Ico lacked any heads-up display, it appeared uninteresting to potential buyers.
+Despite the positive reception by critics, Ico did not sell well.
+By 2009, only 700,000 copies had been sold worldwide, with 270,000 in the United States, and the bulk in PAL regions.
+Ueda considered his design by subtraction approach may have hurt the marketing of the game, as at the time of the game's release, promotion of video games were primarily done through screenshots; since Ico lacked a heads-up display, it appeared uninteresting to potential buyers.

+A novelization of the game titled Ico: Castle in the Mist (ICO-霧の城-, Iko: Kiri no Shiro) was released in Japan in 2004.
+Author Miyuki Miyabe wrote the novel because of her appreciation of the game.
+An English translation was published by Viz Media on August 16, 2011.